ibm-skills-network/labs-knowledgebase/docs/Lab Tools/Cloud IDE/cloud-ide-openshift.md

     - Syntax
 - Launch Application - This is how you view the application you run within Cloud IDE.

-### Launch Application

-The **"Launch Application"** button lets you view applications running inside the Cloud IDE.
-It starts a proxy server that makes your local app accessible through the IDE.
-You can use either the built-in live server or a framework-specific server (e.g., Flask for Python, Express for Node.js).

-**Use cases:**
+#### Viewing your running Applications

+As part of your lab, you may start a web server that accepts traffic to:

-- **Previewing static sites or front-end projects:**
+- **Preview static sites or front-end projects:**
-  HTML/CSS/JS projects using live-server.
+  Viewing your HTML/CSS/JS projects with live-server.

 - **Integration testing:**
   Test APIs or webhooks from apps running inside the IDE.
 For example, if your backend server runs in the IDE, you can point Postman or a front-end app to the proxied URL.